-Master Famori Camara worked during the thirties and forties of the last century, a time in which the colonial regime and it’s representatives in Katako, the French catholic mission were at their zenith of their power, Christianity was slowly being incorporated into Baga life, a glimpse to where Camara’s art could have evolved if the jihad and the following destruction of Baga culture would not have happened can be glimpsed by comparing his novel interpretation of a standing Nimba , portrayed with hands clasped in a classic Christian praying posture, eyes looking upwards and a smiling mouth, to the traditional Nimba, with hands clasped beneath the chin in a wow of silence, eyes downcast and a mouth closed, signifying secrecy.
-An entity of power, to whom worship is due, to a one of a mediator between God and her community.
+Master Famori Camara worked in the the 1930s and 1940s, a time when the colonial regime and its representatives in Katako, the French catholic mission, were at the zenith of their power and Christianity was slowly being integrated into Baga life.
+A glimpse of how Camara’s art could have evolved had the jihad and the subsequent destruction of Baga culture not occurred can be gleaned by comparing this singular interpretation of a standing Nimba, her hands clasped in a classic Christian gesture of prayer, with eyes turned upwards and her lips smiling, to the traditional Nimba, whose hands are clasped beneath her chin in a vow of silence, her eyes downcast, and her mouth closed to signify secrecy.
+One is a figure denoting power to whom worship is due, while the other is a mediator between God and her community.